Commercial Property Insurance will provide coverage for your properties in case damage renders them impossible to rent or lease.

 Workers Compensation covers your employees' medical costs and lost wages while recovering from a work-related injury or illness.
 The employee gives up the right to sue your company in return for receiving cash and benefits from Workers Compensation.
 In some states it’s mandatory for businesses!

 Errors & Omission Insurance (E&O), is a type of professional liability insurance.
 It protects you from being legal claims that you made a mistake when offering your services.
-E&O covers your defence fees & settlement costs.
+E&O covers your defense fees & settlement costs.

 General Liability Insurance protects your small business against claims of third-party bodily injury and property damage, reputational harm and advertising injury.
 It covers medical bills, repair costs & legal fees.